pjanec/Assed/src/content/config/interactions/README.md

      PACKAGE: {
        isSupported: {
          default: true,     // Supported in default
-         environment: false, // NOT supported in environment perspective
+         distro: false, // NOT supported in distro perspective
          package: true,      // IS supported in package perspective
          lab: true
        }